 - If successful conservation attempts improve the status of a species, thereby lowering its extinction risk, that species needs to be moved to a lower category.
 However, this may only be done after the new status has been maintained for at least five years.
 This condition is intended to ensure that the conservation measures are indeed effective, and to prevent the premature withdrawal of conservation support for the species.

 - If a species' situation has worsened, however, it should be moved to a higher category without delay.

 - If new information reveals that a species has been classified incorrectly, the species should be reassessed and the correct category applied without delay.

 Updates to the Red List of South African plants

-Updates to the Red List of South African plants are published every six months.
+Updates to the Red List of South African plants are published every 12-18 months.
 Each update is given a unique version number.
 A species' status published on this site represents the current valid status for the species, and overrules all previously published statuses.
 It is therefore important to include the Red List version in citations when using any information published on this site.
 An assessment history is included in each species report to aid the tracking of status changes for species, and summaries of changes from the previous Red List version are included in the section Summary of recent changes.